ufscwiki/Unfavorable-Semicircle-Wiki/docs/audio_composites.md

 >
 > Fufeng Industries: As someone who did play (and very much loves) Doom 3, there are recurring themes of machinery and computers being possessed by ghosts and demons.
 The ambience is very detailed and is a gold mine for finding spooky sound effects.
 Last but not least, the plot is centered around decrypting an alien message.

-Discord user `tukkek` creatod a high-lighted comparison of the game icon and the composite pentagram:
+Discord user `tukkek` created a high-lighted comparison of the game icon and the composite pentagram:

 ![audio_composites_doom.png](audio_composites_doom.png)